 Tom Ford - Executive Director

 Tom Ford is the Executive Director of The Bay Foundation, Executive Director of the Santa Monica Bay National Estuary Program, and Co-Director of the Center for Santa Monica Bay Studies at Loyola Marymount University (LMU).
-As part of his engagement at LMU, Tom is part-time faculty at the Fred Seaver College of Science and Engineering at Loyola Marymount University.
+As part of his engagement at LMU, Tom is part-time faculty at the Fred Seaver College of Science and Engineering.
 Tom holds a M.A. from UCLA in Marine Ecology and a B.A. from the University of Rhode Island in Biology.
 Tom has been engaged in the study and restoration of kelp forests since he moved to LA in 1998.
 Other current projects include aerial mapping of boats, abalone genetics and disease risk management, sea urchin gonad indices development, coastal climate change vulnerability and resilience, and SCUBA based biological monitoring of Marine Protected Areas.
-In addition, Tom serves on the Board of Directors of the Southern California Marine Institute, Joint Strategic Advisory Committee for the Southern, Central-Northern California Coastal Ocean Observing System, Association of National Estuary Programs, as well as the California Department of Fish and Wildlife Oil Spill Prevention and Response Technical Advisory Committee and the City of Santa Monica Clean Beaches Clean Ocean Committee.
+In addition, Tom serves on the Board of Directors of the Southern California Marine Institute, Joint Strategic Advisory Committee for the Southern, Central-Northern California Coastal Ocean Observing System, Association of National Estuary Programs, Advisory Board of The Ocean School, and the City of Santa Monica Clean Beaches and Ocean Parcel Tax Committee.
 Tom has dedicated thousands of hours to understanding and correcting sources of pollution in Los Angeles; influencing national and international policies and practices that benefit the environment and public health.

 Tom’s diverse background spans the Atlantic seaboard where his research on sea turtles involved nesting beaches, aerial surveys and coastal dredging projects.
 As a commercial shell fisherman in Rhode Island, he developed his deep appreciation for the working landscapes that our coastal waters comprise.
 Tom and his family live in Santa Monica where they spend their free time surfing and exploring the beaches of Los Angeles County.